kkohtaka/gosplit/README.md

 - `method`: For methods with their receiver types
 - `const`: For constant declarations
 - `var`: For variable declarations

+The `size` field indicates the number of tokens in the chunk's content, as counted by the tiktoken library using the `cl100k_base` encoding.

 ## License